4 Disappointing Things You Need to Know About iPad Mini 6

 What’s New Compared to iPad Mini 5?

-Now that we’ve discussed all the features provided in the new iPad Mini 6, there arises a question: what exactly is different in the iPad Mini 6 as compared to its predecessor?
+Now that we’ve discussed all the features provided in the new iPad Mini 6, there arises a question: what exactly is different in the iPad Mini 6 compared to its predecessor?

 Display: